prathamesh-dukare/slides-controll/README.md

 In the RnD, I experemented controlling the computer using a chrome extension, but I failed at it due to restrictions.
 One drawback was that we cant access anything outside the browser.
 I knew that I have to use a desktop app to have more freedom to do things and Electron was the obvious choice considering the timing and tech stack.

 So, In the current implementation, I send commands from the web app via websocket to the desktop app (routed via server).
 According to the command, the NodeJS mimics the behaviour of keyboard arrow keys.
 I use a fork of nut-js for this purpose as nutjs is no longer free.
-The authors have given permission for creating and distributing forks [read more](https://nutjs.dev/blog/i-give-up)
+The authors have given permission for creating and distributing forks [read more](https://nutjs.dev/blog/i-give-up).

 ## 🚧 Issues in current implementation

 - Socket routing causing little bit of latency
 - Not able to connect with local networks such as Bluetooth or Wifi
 - Sessions are stored in-memory at server which is not a good idea if this scales or users have longer sessions.
 I will shift to something like Redis.

+> ⚠️ Current versions of desktop apps is not code signed and hence might create some issue while installing them on your computers.
+(I will create a detailed guide on how to deal with this)

 ## 🔮 Future scope of this project